 What is the difference between assertive vs aggressive people?
 Most people think of narcissists as overly-confident and overly-assertive.
 In fact, the opposite is true, not only are they not assertive, they could actually benefit from learning assertiveness skills.
 While you may think this is the last thing a narcissist needs to learn, most people do not have a true understanding of what assertiveness is.

 It is not forcing your opinion on others, making others do as you wish or putting your own needs and desires above others.
-In this video, Dr. Hawkins explains what healthy assertiveness is and why everyone, especially those who tend to be passive, passive-aggressive, or aggressive, can benefit from learning healthy assertiveness skills.
+Dr. Hawkins explains what healthy assertiveness is and why everyone, especially those who tend to be passive, passive-aggressive, or aggressive, can benefit from learning healthy assertiveness skills.

 What is the Difference Between Assertive vs Aggressive People?